Random minibatch subgradient algorithms for convex problems with functional constraints: Introduction

 \subsection{Problem formulation}

 In this paper we are interested in solving the following convex constrained minimization problem:

-where $\A$ is an arbitrary collection of indices.
+where $\A$ is an arbitrary collection of indices and $Y$ is a closed convex set.
 The objective function $f$ and all constraint functions $g_\o$ are assumed convex.
 We also assume that the optimization problem \eqref{eq-problem} has finite optimum and we let $f^*$ and $X^*$ denote the optimal value and the optimal set, respectively,

 We work under the premise that the collection $\A$ is large, possibly infinite (even uncountable).
-Let us now formally state the assumptions on the functions $f$ and $g_\o$, $\o \in\A$, of problem \eqref{eq-problem}.
+Such problems have many applications in engineering, machine learning, computer science, operations research and finance \cite{MouBac:11,Vap:98,PatNec:17,BotHei:12,RocUry:00}.
+Let us now formally state the assumptions on the functions $f$ and $g_\o$, with $\o \in\A$, of problem \eqref{eq-problem}.

-\begin{assumption} Let the following hold: \begin{itemize} \item[(a)] The set $Y$ is closed and convex, and the constraint set $X$ is nonempty. \item[(b)] The objective function $f: \re^n \to \re$ is restricted strongly convex on the set $Y$ with a constant $\mu>0$, i.e., there exists $x^* \in X^*$ such that
+\begin{assumption} Let the following hold: \begin{itemize} \item[(a)] The set $Y$ is closed, convex and simple (i.e., easy for projection).
+The constraint set $X$ and the optimal set $X^*$ are non-empty. \item[(b)] The objective function $f: \re^n \to \bar{\re}$ is strongly convex on the set $Y$ with a constant $\mu>0$, i.e.:

 The subgradients of the function $f$ are uniformly bounded on the set $Y$, i.e., there is $M_f>0$ such that